John Bartram Arboretum

 - Created: Sunday, 26 January 2020 21:55

 As the pandemic wanes, Kendal at Oberlin is almost completely open to outside visitors.
-Access to the Stephens Care Center is still lightly controlled.
-Check with your host for current restrictions.
+Access to the Stephens Care Center is still controlled.
+If you plan to visit our Community Center, where masks are required per Ohio regulations, please check with the greeter at the entrance or your Kendal host for current restrictions.

 The John Bartram Arboretum is an integral component of Kendal at Oberlin’s green infrastructure.
 The Arboretum is managed primarily by the Grounds department of Kendal at Oberlin’s Facility Services (Grounds) with guidance and assistance from the Arboretum Committee of the Kendal at Oberlin Residents Association.
 We have a full-time certified arborist who manages most of day-to-day aspects of our collection.
 The residents who first envisioned the arboretum saw our more than 1,000 trees and 100 acres as an opportunity to enhance the lives of Kendal residents by creating a sustainable ecosystem for enjoying nature’s beauty, exercising, watching birds, and, of course, planting and fostering the growth and appreciation of trees.